 Serving as an advocate for the student in any matter

-The Rotarian counselor should be trained to respond to problems or concerns that may arise during the exchange, including allegations of abuse or harassment.
+The Rotarian counsellor should be trained to respond to problems or concerns that may arise during the exchange, including allegations of abuse or harassment.

-Counselors should be assigned to every outbound and inbound student in all exchange programs.
-Outbound counselors prepare students for the exchange and maintain regular contact while the student is abroad
+Counsellors should be assigned to every outbound and inbound student in all exchange programs.
+Outbound counsellors prepare students for the exchange and maintain regular contact while the student is abroad

 Rotary Youth Exchange provides an opportunity of a lifetime for young Australians currently studying Year 9 to 12 to study abroad for the following year.